28 Day Calisthenics Challenge: Free Program (2025)

 This is why you need a ledge!
 Step-ups are one of the best exercises to train the glutes and hamstrings.
 When you perform these, you'll be given a flat number i.e. 50.
 Your goal is to perform these as fast as possible using good form.
 Take a break when needed but you don't stop until you hit the number.

-Single-leg step up jumps are performed by performing a powerful step-up and propelling yourself into the air.
+Single-leg step-ups are performed by performing a powerful step-up and propelling yourself into the air.
 You then land in the same manner as you jumped.
 For example, if your right leg is the working leg.
 Place your right foot on the ledge.
 Propel yourself up powerfully to propel your body airborne.
 As you come down, your right foot will land on the ledge and control the descent.

 The single leg Romanian deadlift is a great hip extension exercise.
 They target the glutes and hamstrings as well as your balance.
 When we perform these with body weight, really concentrate on the muscles with a slow and controlled rep to maximize muscle activation.